 Configure the CSV directory integration profile attributes

-- Go to Directory > Profile Editor.
+- In the Admin Console, go to Directory > Profile Editor.

 - Find your CSV application and select Mappings.